madflow/flow-netbeans-markdown/Readme.md

 # Installation

-For the time beeing there is a nbm binary in the "nbm" directory directly in the Git repository.
+For the time being there is a nbm binary in the "nbm" directory directly in the Git repository.

 [Download](https://github.com/madflow/flow-netbeans-markdown/raw/master/nbm/flow-netbeans-markdown.nbm)